ktg9/EcoChain/methodology/Bitcoin-land-usage.md

   For example, [us electricity sources](https://www.iea.org/countries/united-states/electricity)

 ![IEA electricity sources](img/land_iea_example.png)
+For "unknown" or "Other" part in mining map - which means no country data is available, the [world average](https://www.iea.org/data-and-statistics/data-tools/energy-statistics-data-browser?country=WORLD&fuel=Energy%20supply&indicator=ElecGenByFuel) energy mix is used.

 Here, we need to make the assumption that the electricity used for Bitcoin mining is distributed in alignment with each country's electricity distribution across various technologies (such as coal, oil, etc.).